freakmaxi/kertish-dos/README.md

 - Data shadowing.
 Copy operation won't increase the usage but let you the file/folder logically placed
 - Data particle stacking.
 Same data block won't be duplicated so theoretically total physical size may smaller than the real size
 - Fast traditional move/copy operations.
-It can take up to 5 seconds to move/copy a 1tb sized file in the dfs.
+It can take up to 5 seconds to move/copy a 1tb sized file in the dos.
 - Multi tasking.
 Different request can work on the same folder.
 - Automated sync.
 Data nodes are smart enough to sync the data in the cluster.
 - Possible to take "snapshot" for marking the state of data-node and revert that moment if it requires.